fedepaol/hugoblog/content/posts/evpn-systemd-unit.md

 - having a script listening for connections and reloading
 - having the controller running a bunch of `ip netns exec` commands to configure the interfaces in the FRR namespace

-## Running podman pods as systemd units
+## Running Podman pods as systemd units

 Now that we know the moving parts, let's deploy them as podman pods / systemd units.